maiermic/soloshot-session-to-gpx-converter/README.md

 | 0x082301 |          44 bytes |
 | 0xA33C02 |          69 bytes |

 The content of the packages `0xA00201` and `0xA60702` is unknown yet.
 The content of the other packages is partly figured out.
 The following tables show the structure of them.
+Byte order of numbers is big endian.
+Strings are ASCII encoded and zero terminated.

 <table>
     <tr>